Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 For many of us, anxiety is an ingrained part of our lives and we don’t even notice it.
 I live with anxiety in varying degrees on a daily basis.
 Some days it’s worse than others, and I have to find ways of coping with it.

-There are many things that can trigger anxiety, including but not limited to: Social situations, going to places and doing things that are unfamiliar, financial concerns, relationship worries, children, stress at work, travel, confrontation, too much caffeine, politics, the environment, mean people, other people’s anxiety—yes, anxiety can be contagious, mental health issues, sex, and that’s just the start.
-Is it any wonder there’s so much anxiety in the world?
+There are many things that can send anxiety through the roof, including but not limited to: Social situations, going to places and doing things that are unfamiliar, financial concerns, relationship worries, children, stress at work, travel, confrontation, too much caffeine, politics, the environment, mean people, other people’s anxiety—yes, anxiety can be contagious, mental health issues, sex, and that’s just the start.
+Is it any wonder experiencing anxiety through the roof is so common?

-There are ways to manage anxiety, so I AM & CO put it out to some experts to hear what they suggested as a way to lessen the impact of anxiety.
+Even if your anxiety is through the roof, there are ways to calm it.
+So I put it out to some experts to hear what they suggested as a way to lessen the impact of anxiety.

 Recognize what’s happening: